mozilla/treeherder/treeherder/client/README.md

                         }
                     ],

-                # The artifact can contain any kind of structured data associated with
+                # The artifact can contain any kind of structured data associated with a test.
-                # a test.
-Artifacts can have a name and type.
-The blob property can
-                # contain any valid data structure.
-Artifacts are retrieved dynamically
-                # in https://github.com/mozilla/treeherder-ui when a job is selected
-                # in the UI, so the data can be displayed dynamically.
-See
-                # treeherder.allizom.org for some examples.
-                'artifact': {
+                'artifacts': [{
+                    'type': 'json',
-                    'type': '', 'name': '', 'blob': ''
+                    'name': '',
-                    },
-                },
+                    'blob': { my json content here}
+                }],

                 # List of job guids that were coalesced to this job
                 'coalesced': []